Sugar Pursuit

 Recipe card

-A piece of 3 layers cake with lemon curd filling and cream cheese frosting on a small round plate, one spoon taken.
+A piece of cake with lemon curd filling, cream cheese frosting, and fresh blueberries on a round plate; fresh blueberries and lemon slices are lying around.

 Lemon curd cake

-This lemon curd cake recipe with cream cheese frosting is a perfect cake to serve during the hotter months.
-This cake is not overly sweet, has a very light texture, and is absolutely delicious.
+This lemon curd cake recipe with cream cheese frosting is a perfect cake to serve on any occasion.
+This cake is not overly sweet and has a tangy, refreshing flavor and creamy texture.

 Print Pin Rate